 In my case, a PDF merger library that I was using started to throw fatal errors.
-Why?
-Because it only supported PDF version 1.4 and I was attempting to use it with PDF files that were version 1.7.
+This happened because the library only supported PDF version 1.4, whereas I was attempting to use it with PDF files that were version 1.7.

-My solution in this case was to use GhostScript.
+The solution in this case is to use GhostScript.

 What is GhostScript?

-If you’re running an Ubuntu server, you can use the following command to install or upgrade GhostScript to the newest version:
+If you are using an Ubuntu server, you can run the following command to install or upgrade GhostScript to the newest version: